vladovichsvetlana/dicebreaker/README.md

 Technologies Used

-The code was written in Python and the site was deployed using Heroku.
+The code was written in Python and the site was deployed using Heroku which is available via the link https://dashboard.heroku.com/apps/dicebreaker/deploy/github.

+.

 Python Libraries